 The MCO Sub-committee will consolidate the eligible provider lists to de-duplicate providers.
 MCOs will have assigned regions to review within each quarter (see table below).
 Exception will be made for a provider placed on the priority list by OBH/LDH to the MCO quality subcommittee.
-Priority review would occur within the same quarter requests from OBH/LDH is made, i.e., if request by OBH/LDH is made in Q2 of 2024, then MCOs would identify which MCO would be assigned the provider requiring the priority review and attempt completion of the review within Q2 of 2024.
-MCOs can refer providers to the priority list via LA358 to OBH/LDH, i.e., if a provider was due for a re-review and did not have claims for re-review to be completed, MCO would make note on the LA358 report for this provider to be placed on Priority List.
+Priority review would occur within the same quarter requests from OBH/LDH is made, i.e., if request by OBH/LDH is made in Q2 of 2024, then MCOs would identify who would take priority review and attempt completion of review within Q2 of 2024.
+MCOs can refer providers to the priority list via LA358 to OBH/LDH, i.e., if a provider was due for a re-review and did not have claims for re-review to be completed, MCO would make note on the LA358 for this provider to be placed on Priority List.
 LDH/OBH will notify MCO Quality Subcommittee via Priority List requiring priority reviews.
-The MCO Quality Subcommittee will identify the following:

-- 1. Which MCO is contracted with the provider, - 2.
-Which MCO has identified claims with the provider, and - 3.
-Which MCO is assigned to complete the provider's priority review.

-Review of the provider must be initiated during the quarter that LDH/OBH notified MCO Quality Subcommittee of priority status.
+The MCO Quality Subcommittee would identify which MCO is 1.)
+Contracted with the provider and 2.) has identified claims with the provider to complete a priority review.
+Review would be initiated during the quarter that LDH/OBH notified MCO Quality Subcommittee of priority status.
 The MCO assigned the provider from the priority list will report on this provider on Table 6 of the LA358 report.
-If unable to review during that quarter, MCO must include on table 6 and/or within the narrative portion of the LA358 report the rationale of why the review is not completed.
-Additionally, if there is a provider on the priority list that your MCO is listed as being the originating MCO or the provider is on your MCO SIU list, that MCO cannot assign themselves to that provider on the priority list.
+If unable to review during that quarter, MCO would include on LA358 with rationale why review is not completed on table 6 and/or in narrative.
+Additionally, if there is a provider on the priority list that is on your MCO SIU list, that MCO cannot assign themselves to that provider on the priority list.
 Another MCO must be assigned the provider.

-- Originating MCO example: 123 Grow is placed on the priority list as a referral from made by MCO 3.
-As a result, MCO 3 cannot be the assigned MCO for completing the priority review. - SIU example: ABC Therapy is under investigation for MCO 1, then MCO 1 will identify them as "not having claims".
+For example, if ABC Therapy is under investigation for MCO 1, then MCO 1 will identify them as not having claims.
 One of the other MCOs will be assigned, if contracted and with identified claims.

-Q1 Q2 Q3 Q4 Regions 6, 7, 8 3, 4, 5 1, 10 2, 9
+Q1 Q2 Q3 Q4 Regions 6, 7, 8 3, 4, 5 1, 10 2,9